zms-publishing/ZMS/docs/develop_intro_en.md

 	]
 }
 ```
-If the paths in the config file corresponds to the ones of development machine you can start Zope with Python debugger via the configuration item "Python3: Zope-ZMS5" in the debug menu of VSCode.
+If the paths in launch config correspond to the ones of your development machine you can start Zope with the Python debugger via the configuration item *Python3: Zope-ZMS5* in the debug menu of VSCode.
 The Zope server can be addressed in a web browser via `http://localhost:8080`.
 The environment will look like this:

 ![Install VSCode](images/develop_vscode_setup.png)